Applied-Scientific-Research/Omega2D/README.md

 ## Build the software
-This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 compilers.
+This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 (Visual Studio 15 2017) compilers.

 #### Prerequisites
 Users will also need CMake, Eigen, and GLFW version 3 on their machines to build this, other requirements are included in this distribution.
 Get these on Fedora with